Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Methodology

 \subsection{LLM Response Collection}

+In this phase, we design the prompt to collect the LLMs' survey response.
+For this study, we select three LLMs: OpenAI's GPT-4o, Google's Gemini-2.5-pro, and Anthropic's Claude-Sonnet-4.
+These three models are selected since they represent the current state-of-the-art ``general-purpose'' generative AI models, which are not only used as proxies for human behavior, but are also widely accessible for other research applications.

-In this phase, we design the prompt to collect the LLM preferences of the route alternatives.
-For each combination of factors in \Cref{tab:factor}, we prompt the LLM to generate 60 separate responses in a consistent format.
-The prompt describes the context, specifies the SP alternatives, and standardizes the output format.
-In each response, the LLM is asked to provide its rankings of the 13 alternatives in the choice set, with rank 1 indicating the most preferred option and rank 13 the least preferred, ensuring that no ranks are repeated.
-We also require the LLM to output the reason for the rankings to understand the decision process behind the ranking.
+We employ a unified prompt setting across all LLMs to generate their responses in a normalized format.
+Consistent with existing studies in transportation \citep{liu2024can,xu2025morality}, the prompt first describes the context and assigns a sociodemographic profile to the LLMs, then specifies the SP alternatives, and finally instructs the LLMs to provide the rankings and standardizes the output format.
+In each response, consistent with the human survey \citep{calfee2001}, the LLMs are asked to provide its rankings of the 13 alternatives in the choice set, with rank 1 indicating the most preferred option and rank 13 the least preferred, ensuring that no ranks are repeated.
+We also require the LLMs to output the reason for the rankings to regulate output generation and reduce irrelevant or arbitrary responses \citep{liu2024can}\footnote{We note that asking the LLMs to articulate reasoning does not guarantee true cognitive alignment with human mental processes due to the complexity of current model architectures.}.
 An example prompt is presented in \Cref{fig:prompt}.
-We conduct our experiments on GPT-4o through the API and set the temperature at 1.
+We access all three LLMs through their respective APIs.
+To capture the full distribution of potential behaviors and introduce necessary stochasticity for generating diverse survey responses, we set the sampling temperature to 1 for all experiments.

+We conduct the response collection in two steps.
+First, to have a baseline understanding of the VOT values of LLMs and to analyze the LLMs' general behavioral alignment and sensitivity to socio-demographic factors, we query all three models using Choice Package 1 in \Cref{tab:allchoices} (the baseline setting from \cite{calfee2001}).
+Second, to investigate sensitivity to the choice setting, specifically the trade-off ratios between time and cost among different available alternatives, we utilize GPT-4o as the representative model to complete the full factorial design across all six choice packages listed in \Cref{tab:factor}.
+We limit this extensive choice-setting analysis to a single model to manage computational costs.
+For each combination of factors, we collect 60 responses from every LLM for each of the two choice sets.
+This generates a total of 92,160 responses of ranked preferences for GPT-4o, and 15,360 responses for each of the other two LLMs, forming a comprehensive dataset for statistical analysis.